Symbolic hunt of instabilities and bifurcations in reaction networks: Main results

 for any two $n$-Child-Selections $\mathbf{J}_1^{(n)},\mathbf{J}_2^{(n)}$. \end{cor}

 We conclude this subsection with a corollary about $P^{(-)}_0$ matrices.
+We recall that a matrix $A$ is $P^{(-)}_0$ matrix if all of its nonzero principal minors of order $n$ have sign $(-1)^n$.
 We repeat that nonzero Jacobians that are also $P^{(-)}_0$ matrices possess interesting properties for the dynamics.
 The most important is that multistationarity is excluded.
-In particular, saddle-node bifurcations are excluded and, more in general, no real positive eigenvalues are possible.
-However, an equilibrium whose Jacobian is a $P^{(-)}_0$ matrix may nevertheless be unstable due to the presence of pairs of complex-conjugated eigenvalues with positive real part.
+In particular, saddle-node bifurcations are excluded and no real positive eigenvalues are possible.
+However, an equilibrium whose Jacobian is a $P^{(-)}_0$ matrix may nevertheless be unstable due to the presence of pairs of complex-conjugate eigenvalues with positive real part.
 In \cite{Ba-07}, the authors presented a characterization of reaction networks that possess $P^{(-)}_0$ Jacobians for any choice of parameters.
 In our slightly different setting and language, Corollary \ref{corinst2} implies a straightforward characterization of Jacobians that are $P^{(-)}_0$ for all choices of symbols $\mathbf{r}'$. \begin{cor}[$P^{(-)}_0$ matrix I] The Jacobian $G$ is a $P^{(-)}_0$ matrix for all choices of symbols $\mathbf{r}'$ if and only if for all Child-Selections $\mathbf{J}^{(n)}$ it holds

 \end{cor}